Skip to main content

 Key Takeaways

-• The notarized deed must be recorded with the county recorder's office to finalize the property transfer and establish public record of ownership.
+• After notarization, the deed must be recorded with the county recorder's office to officially transfer ownership and make it public.

 Next Steps